Last update: 03.22.2019

 Hide Me VPN for Netflix

 Aside from Netflix, Hide Me VPN was also not capable of unblocking the BBC iPlayer and based on reports you won’t have a better time with Hulu and Amazon Prime either.

 Hide Me VPN for torrenting and Kodi

 You’ll have a much better time with torrents than with Netflix.
 Hide Me VPN has good encryption and doesn’t log any personally identifiable data – that takes care of the safety issue, mostly.
 As long as you skip the “No P2P” servers and choose the right option, you’ll be fine:

 Is it good for users in China?

 The Hide Me VPN support resources are decent but not great.
 In particular, they seem to lack a meaningful self-help section – FAQs, troubleshooting guides, etc. These do exist but they will not cover many of the issues that can arise whilst using the VPN.

 With that said, Hide.me does have a live chat support option.
 It says this is only for Billing and sales questions but they’ll answer some of the simpler technical queries as well.
 In the event of something more complicated, you can open a support ticket.
 They will not answer immediately but that’s still better than some other VPN services offer (Private Internet Access, for example).

-Again, there’s no way to make this look prettier – the pricing plans are absolutely terrible.
-If you’re a user that has above-average demands (not a power user, just someone who uses the net a lot), the Free and Plus plans will not satisfy your needs.
+Again, there’s no way to make this look prettier – the prices are very high.
+If you’re a user that has above-average demands (not a power user, just someone who uses the net a lot), the Free plan will not satisfy your needs.